RafalUrniaz/Grow_4/README.md

 # About Grow_4

 The Grow_4 is scientific software for structural bioinfiormatics, data visualization and sequence analysis.
-It was created and is developed by Dr Rafal Urniaz.
-Actually, the project was appended to the BioTesseract™ ONE initiative and is developed by Dr Urniaz and the academic community.
+It was created and developed by Dr Rafal Urniaz.
+Actually, the project was appended to the BioTesseract™ ONE project and is still developed by Dr Urniaz under kind academic community support.

 # Main features
 * Small compounds, macromolecules and structure – ligand complexes visualization